jenkinsci/cucumber-performance-plugin/README.md

 It is still alpha, probably buggy and definitely not fit for prime time!

-It is based on the excellent Cucumber reporting plugins developed by Kingsley Hendrickse and Masterthought, and available at https://github.com/masterthought
+It is based on the excellent Cucumber-JVM reporting plugins developed by Kingsley Hendrickse and Masterthought, and available at https://github.com/masterthought

 Many thanks to them for their hard work!